jrang188/alpine/content/posts/cloud_native_haiti.md

 decision-making with data-driven insights.
 The platform utilizes the MERN stack (MongoDB, Express, React, Node.js) with a monolithic architecture.
-It is hosted inside a Virtual Private Server (VPS) or Virtual Machine (VM) within SFU’s server.
+It is hosted inside a Virtual Private Server (VPS) or Virtual Machine (VM) within SFU’s server.:br
 The challenges developers encounter while developing and maintaining the HHA platform include restricted access to infrastructure resources, a vulnerability-prone architectural design, and insufficient backup